x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 Finally, I emplaced a Go To block named "GTplane" and a Ped Sink named "End" to finish the simulation of pedestrians moving through airport security; I also emplaced waiting areas around all areas in which there is a delay.

-I then built the model and ran it; see below for screen shots displaying the flowchart constructed in AnyLogic and the simulation.
+I then built the model and ran it; see below for screen shots displaying the flowchart constructed in AnyLogic and the simulation (of note, changed values from minutes to milliseconds so I could run more simulations).
 ~~~
 ## AnyLogic Flowchart
 ![](https://github.com/x81705/IDS6938-SimulationTechniques/blob/master/Homework2/images/any1.PNG?raw=true)